0ldude-zz/battery_notification/README.md

-# battery_notification_job.sh
-Battery notifications with herbe
+# Battery notifications with herbe
 --------------------------------
 # NOTE:
   This is a work in progress.
 It still doesn't work